Vincenzo Serrentino

-Vincenzo Serrentino (Rosolini, 19 September 1897 – Šibenik, 15 May 1947) was an Italian Fascist politician and civil servant, prefect of the Province of Zara from November 1943 to October 1944.
+Vincenzo Serrentino (19 September 1897 – 15 May 1947) was an Italian Fascist politician and civil servant, prefect of the Province of Zara from November 1943 to October 1944.

 Life and career

 Vincenzo Serrentino was born in Rosolini, in the province of Syracuse, on September 19, 1897.
 He attended the Military Academy of Modena, graduating as infantry second lieutenant in 1916.
 He participated in the First World War from 1916 to 1918, initially fighting on the Western Front, where he was awarded the Croix de Guerre, and being later transferred to the Italian front, where he was involved in the training of Serbian troops, for which he would be later awarded the Order of St. Sava by the Kingdom of the Serbs, Croats and Slovenes.
 On November 19, 1918, he landed in Dalmatia, which had been occupied by Italian troops following the Armistice of Villa Giusti and in view of the annexation to Italy as agreed in the London Pact.
 Here he worked until April 1919 in Muć, Drniš and Šibenik, later moving to Zara by order of Vice Admiral Enrico Millo, Governor of Dalmatia, where Serrentino held the position of head of the passport office.

 Here he remained until he was discharged from the Army in 1921, marrying a girl from Zara with whom he had three children, and then working as a trade unionist in the newly formed Province of Zara.
 In the early 1920s he was among the main leaders of the Zara section of the Italian Fasces of Combat and joined the Volunteer Militia for National Security (MVSN), reaching the rank of primo seniore (lieutenant colonel) by 1940.
 In 1939, he assumed command of the anti-aircraft defense of Zara.

 After the invasion of Yugoslavia in April 1941, Serrentino became one of the judges of the Extraordinary Tribunal for Dalmatia, established by Giuseppe Bastianini within the Governorate of Dalmatia to fight the Yugoslav partisan movement.
-In thirteen days the court presided over four trials held without any guarantee for the defendants, which resulted in 35 death sentences that were immediately carried out.
+In thirteen days, the court presided over four trials held without any guarantee for the defendants.
+This resulted in 35 death sentences, which were carried out immediately.